AlexanduhHi/alexanduhhi.github.io/_projects/Digital_Audio_Synthesizer/index.md

 {% include image-gallery.html images="func_decomp_3.png" height="400" %}

 The Synth Engine is the most complex part of the project, and it breaks down further as shown in the image below.
 (We did the same decomposition for the other modules but they won't be included here.
-Check the full report linked at the end for details[^2]).
+Check the full report linked at the end for details[^**]).

 {% include image-gallery.html images="synth_engine.png" height="400" %}

-[^1]: The touchscreen was not fully implemented due to time constraints.
+[^*]: The touchscreen was not fully implemented due to time constraints.
 The display works, but the "touch" feature is not implemented.
 Also, the UI leaves a lot to be desired, and this is one area for future development.

-[^2]: Please check the following link for the full documentation for this project:
+[^**]: Please check the following link for the full documentation for this project:
 [https://digitalcommons.calpoly.edu/eesp/646/](https://digitalcommons.calpoly.edu/eesp/646/)